 Applications and suggestions for fellowships of one academic term, exceptionally two terms are preferred, and may be submitted in writing or via e-mail at any time.
 Deadlines are announced in advance (see below) and it should be noted that selection is generally concluded about twelve months in advance of the proposed period of residence.
 In well motivated cases STIAS will consider fellowship applications for shorter periods of residency (with a minimum of six weeks).
 The STIAS terms run from mid-January to mid-June, and again from mid-July to early December, with two periods of recess in between.
 During these periods of recess STIAS cannot offer standard fellowship support, although it may be possible to make some ad hoc accommodation arrangements.

 STIAS accepts and welcomes proposals for team projects (with typically three to five participants), especially within the context of the current long-term theme driven projects.
 Together with the project proposal the main proposer/PI is expected to submit the CV’s of the proposed team members, indicate the role of each in the project and provide a residential timetable which shows when team members have committed to be in residence at STIAS.
 In the case of the long-term theme driven projects preference will be given to projects which run over 3-4 years and where team members commit to spend at least two periods of overlapping residence at STIAS.
 Selection for participation in a team project is carried out on an individual basis.

+Documentation should preferably be submitted in pdf format.
 Along with a covering letter, applications should include: